I’m sure that you have lots of questions. I’ve tried to answer some of the common ones here, but if there’s something else please contact me

 What is your photographic style?

-My photos look natural, creative and relaxed, and tell the story of your day.
+My photos look natural, creative,relaxed and timeless, and tell the story of your day.
 I prefer to steer away from having overly posed photos (except the all-important formal & group shots) and like to be unobtrusive.
 I use a combination of longer lenses and work away in the background to get a collection of images that are mostly un-posed, natural and encapsulate your day.

 How do you get your ideas for photographs?